MohammadRDelavar/RF_MOPSO/README.md

 # RF_MOPSO
-This hybrid function performs by Random Forest and Multi-Objective Particle Swarm Optimization (MOPSO) to find the optimal parameters of a multi-feature process.
-The example of this version is a drilling process optimization.
+These functions are included the "Random Forest" and the hybrid Random Forest and Multi-Objective Particle Swarm Optimization ("RF_MOPSO") to predict the targets as learning approach and find the optimal parameters of a multi-feature process, respectively.
+The example of this version is a drilling process prediction and optimization.

 The MOPSO algorithm was obtained via: